MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/tutorial-getting-started-eiot-sensor.md

 This tutorial will help you learn how to get started with your Enterprise IoT monitoring deployment.

-> [!IMPORTANT]
-> The **Enterprise IoT network sensor** is currently in **PREVIEW**.
-See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 Microsoft Defender for IoT has extended the agentless capabilities to go beyond operational environments, and advance into the realm of enterprise environments.
 Defender for IoT supports the entire breadth of IoT devices in your environment, including everything from corporate printers, cameras, to purpose-built devices, proprietary, and unique devices.

 You can extend your analytics capabilities to view alerts, vulnerabilities and recommendations for your enterprise devices with the Microsoft Defender for Endpoint integration.
-For more information, see [Enable Microsoft Defender for IoT integration](/microsoft-365/security/defender-endpoint/enable-microsoft-defender-for-iot-integration).
+For more information, see the [Defender for Endpoint documentation](/microsoft-365/security/defender-endpoint/enable-microsoft-defender-for-iot-integration).

 In this tutorial, you learn how to: